 Author Tags: Fiction, Medicine

 Jennifer Craig's semi-autobiographical novel about trainee nurses in Leeds during the 1950s, Yes Sister, No Sister: My Life as a Trainee Nurse in 1950s Yorkshire, was first published in the UK in 2002.
 It made the London Times bestseller list and has reputedly sold in excess of 100,000 copies.
-Made available in Canada as a paperback from Ebury Press in October of 2010 ($18.95), it's one of three titles shortlisted for the fourth annual One Book, One Kootenay competition sponsored by the Kootenay Library Federation.
+Made available in Canada as a paperback from Ebury Press in October of 2010 ($18.95), it's was one of three titles shortlisted for the fourth annual One Book, One Kootenay competition sponsored by the Kootenay Library Federation.
 Craig’s Yorkshire humour recalls long hours, bodily fluids and good-natured camaraderie.
 Craig is also the author of Jabs, Jenner and Juggernauts, a look at vaccination from 1746 to the present day, useful to parents who are facing the decision of whether to vaccinate their children.

 Jennifer Craig trained at Leeds General Infirmary and rose to become Ward Sister.
 She immigrated to Canada in 1961, where she married and had two children.
 Later she studied for a Bachelor’s degree in nursing, followed by a Masters degree in education and finally a Ph.D.
 Ten years as an educational consultant in a medical school preceded semi-retirement when she became a student of homeopathy and obtained her diploma.